Audit File Reconstruction Checklist

 The outcome hinges on how quickly and completely you respond with alternative evidence and whether you establish a credible method for recreating your records in compliance with voluntary compliance principles.

-What the IRS focuses on first
+What the IRS focuses on first:

-What changes leverage
+What changes leverage:

-- A clear written narrative explaining what happened to the original tax records and why
+● A clearly written narrative explaining what happened to the original tax records and why alternative sources are reliable can improve credibility.

-What makes the situation worse
+What makes the situation worse:

-- Missing deadlines specified in IRS notices
+● Missing deadlines specified in IRS notices can limit your options and weaken your position.

 The Checklist